What Is Data Cleansing?

 Data cleansing is an essential step to any analytics process and typically involves six steps.

-dedupe data icon
+Dedupe data icon

 Dedupe: Duplicates, or dupes, usually show up when data is blended from different sources (e.g., spreadsheets, websites, and databases) or when a customer has multiple points of contact with a company or has submitted redundant forms.
 This repeated data uses up server space and processing resources, creating larger files and less efficient analysis.
 Rules around deduping depend on a company’s desired outcome.
 For example, if a customer submitted different emails on different pages of a website, a conservative approach would eliminate only rows of data where every field is an exact match.